marco-introini/api-demo/README.md

 The base response is in the Http/Traits/BaseApiResponse.php

-## JWT Tokens
+## JWT Tokens with Secrets

 This demo project uses PHP-JWT: https://github.com/firebase/php-jwt

-- JWTAuthController is a JWT Authetication and JWT token generator
+- JWTAuthController is a JWT Authentication and JWT token generator
 - JWTController is a client JWT

+## JWT Tokens with Certificate

 ## API documentation